The stages of myeloma

 Asymptomatic myeloma is also called smouldering or indolent myeloma.
 This means you don't have symptoms but have

-- A level of abnormal paraprotein in your blood that is more than 30 g/l
+- A level of paraprotein in your blood that is more than 30 g/L

-- A level of abnormal plasma cells in your bone marrow that is more than 10%
+- A level of abnormal plasma cells in your bone marrow that is between 10% and 60%

 - No related organ or tissue damage